BREAKING NEWS? AVOCADO FOR STROKE

 - Most patients must be evaluated and treated within 3 to 4.5 hours of symptom onset.

-1/ Stop smoking because smoking damage your brain oxygenation, directly through your blood cells but also by lowering multiple organs function.
+1/ Stop smoking: smoking damages your brain oxygenation, induces free radicals, reduces blood flow, decreases multiple organs function.

-2/Eat better because your food can have a scavenger effect to improve your metabolism, controlling your cholesterol, lowering your blood sugar.
+2/ Eat better: your food may have a scavenger effect to eliminate free radicals, improve your metabolism, controlling your cholesterol, lowering your blood sugar.

 Avocado is the food for the brain and for the heart, it works for all the family.

 Avocado’s fat content is twenty times higher than other fruits.